eggsnham07/EasyExpressHoster/README.md

 ```

 #### Terminal: Features
-If you do not want to use the default pages directory then you can add '~' at the end of the command to use the terminal's current directory
+If you do not want to use the default pages directory then you can add 'current' at the end of the command to use the terminal's current directory

 all pages can found and edited in `C:\Users\you\Documents\EasyExpressHoster\Pages` or `/home/you/Documents/EasyExpressHoster/Pages`